Training a Neural Network#

 • Binary cross-entropy for a two-class classification.

-• Categorical cross-entropy for a many-class classification problem.
+• Categorical cross-entropy for a multi-class classification problem.

 • Mean squared error for a regression problem.

-Handwritten digit classification is a many-class classification problem, so we will use the categorical cross-entropy loss function.
+Handwritten digit classification is a multi-class classification problem, so we will use the categorical cross-entropy loss function.
 This is called nn.CrossEntropyLoss in PyTorch.

 loss_fn = nn.CrossEntropyLoss()